-Media assets represent advertising rights which are the costs of acquiring operating rights for the placement of advertisements in advertising display panels in the PRC and include any directly attributable costs of bringing advertising display panels to their present condition and location for their intended use.
+Media assets represent advertising rights which are the costs of acquiring operating rights for the placement of advertisements in advertising display panels in the People's Republic of China ("the PRC") and include any directly attributable costs of bringing advertising display panels to their present condition and location for their intended use.
 Advertising rights are stated at cost less accumulated amortisation and impairment losses (see note 1(m)(ii)).